Southhill/dota2ai/README.md

 <p align ="center"><a href="./README_CN.md">中文</a> | <a href="./README.md">英文</a></p>

 ## Intro
-This project is a improved Dota2 Bot script based on Valve's default AI.
+【Team rhythm AI】 project is a improved Dota2 Bot script based on Valve's default AI.
 It can provide a good practice environment for players who cannot compete online, in order to improve their own game level.

 ## Refer Link
 Here are some helpful information for developers.